 The Maasai Mara Reserve is connected to the Serengeti, which is in Tanzania.
 It’s the most spectacular and popular park in Kenya and we had two days to explore its treasures.

 Our guide Jackson and driver David canvased the park for over 10 hours each day searching for big five, small five, ugly five and all things in between.
-They knew the name of every tree, bird and also pointed out animals we hadn’t ever heard of.
+They knew the name of every tree, bird, and animal.
+Some of which we hadn’t ever heard of.
 Their sharp eyes and innate knowledge took us to just the right spots and got the perfect angle for some stunning pictures.

 We were able to see some wildebeests lingering on the fringes of the Great Migration where the animals migrate clockwise around the Maasai Mara to the Serengeti each year.

 The lucky visitors get to witness the herd crossing the crocodile infested Mara River and we were fortunate enough to see zebras doing just this!
 Luckily none of them fell victim to the crocs.

 The second-day highlight was coming across a lion munching on a freshly killed wildebeest.
 We were just feet away and the only vehicle to see it.
 National Geeneographic cameras were rolling.

 -He stopped eating and acknowledged our presence at one point.
 We were less than 20 feet away…intense.-